 Journalists took to the streets of the capital, Kathmandu, on August 18 to protest Thapa’s killing, according to local news reports.
 Local journalists said that his killing and the subsequent death threats were intended to silence the press in the Maoist-controlled midwestern districts of Nepal.

 In a rare response to journalists’ outrage, Maoist spokesman Krishna Bahadur Mahara wrote a letter to FNJ in September in which he called the murder a breach of policy, promised to investigate the killing and to respect press freedom, and stated that the party had conducted “self-criticism” on the matter.

-In January 2013, police arrested five suspects in connection with the murder.
-In December 2014, a local court convicted and sentenced them to two years in prison for the abduction and murder, Agence France-Presse reported.
-Rights activists and the family slammed the sentence as too lenient, reports said.
-Four other former Maoists accused in the murder case were on the run, the report said.
+In January 2013, police arrested five suspects in connection with the killing.
+In December 2014, a local court convicted them all and sentenced them to two years in prison for the abduction and murder, Agence France-Presse reported.
+Rights activists and the family slammed the sentence as too lenient; four other former Maoists accused in the murder case were on the run, the report said.

 On December 15, 2020, police arrested Hari Lal Pun, a Maoist, according to the local press freedom organization Freedom Forum.
 Pun had previously been arrested and convicted for his involvement in the killing, but he had fled before completing the last four months of his term, according to that report.

 In March 2020, police arrested Bam Bahadur Khadka, one of the four who was on the run at the time of the 2013 sentencing, according to the Freedom Forum.